Plant a Lush Terrarium

 - 6Using a mister or a watering can with fine holes, water the plants and allow the potting mixture to settle.

-- 7Put your terrarium in a well-lit place that does not get direct sunlight.Water only as needed.Advertisement
+- 7Water only as needed.Put your terrarium in a well-lit place that does not get direct sunlight.Advertisement

 - It is best to use hardy, slow growing plants for your terrarium that you don't need to trim or change the plants too often.